Bachelor of Science (BS) in Business Administration

 - BUSN 4990 Business Policy (3 credit hours)

-Plus an additional 9 credit hours of upper-level courses (3000 or above) in Business and Management.
+- An additional 9 credit hours of upper-level courses (3000 or above) in business or management.

-*) Students who started their BUSA major before Summer term 2016 still need to complete CSIS 3410 Information Analysis (3 credit hours) instead of BUSN 1000 Business Spreadsheets (1 credit hour).
-Students who started their major in Summer term 2016 or later need to complete BUSN 1000 Spreadsheet (1 credit hour course).
+*Students who started their BUSA major before Summer term 2016 still need to complete CSIS 3410 Information Analysis (3 credit hours) instead of BUSN 1000 Business Spreadsheets (1 credit hour).
+Students who started their major in Summer term 2016 or later need to complete BUSN 1000 Business Spreadsheets (1 credit hour course).